Redbirds–Sounds rivalry: Redbirds vs. Sounds

 The first eight games of the 2020 series were postponed indefinitely because of a delayed start to the season due to the COVID-19 pandemic.
 The season was ultimately cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 The Redbirds and Sounds were placed in the Southeastern Division of the newly created Triple-A East.
 In 2021, the teams were initially scheduled to meet 24 times across four 6-game series.
 However, Opening Day was pushed back a month to temporarily eliminate commercial air travel and give players the opportunity to be vaccinated before the season began.
 This resulted in the reduction of the 2021 rivalry series to 18 games.
 The teams played their first head-to-head game in the new league on May 11 at Nashville's renamed First Horizon Park in which the visiting Redbirds defeated the Sounds, 18–6.
 The 2021 rivalry series resulted in a tie at nine wins each.

 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization, and both teams were realigned into its Western Division.
 First Horizon Park's single-game attendance record of 12,409 people was set during a game between the Sounds and Redbirds on July 16, 2022.
-Nashville won the 2022 series, 12–9.
-The clubs are scheduled to meet 18 times in 2023, with 12 games in Memphis and 6 games in Nashville.
+Nashville won the 2022 series, 12–9, and the 2023 series, 13–5.
+The teams tied the 2024 series, 11–11.
+On April 19, 2024, the Sounds matched a 2016 record for their most lopsided win when they defeated the Redbirds 15–2 in a six-inning rain-shortend game at AutoZone Park.
+Nashville plated four runs each in the third and fourth innings and scored seven in the sixth.
+Chris Roller and Yonny Hernández drove in three runs apiece.
+The Sounds won the 2025 series, 12–6.
+The clubs are scheduled to meet 18 times in 2026, with 12 games in Memphis and 6 games in Nashville.

 Records

 Team records

 Over 23 years of membership in the Pacific Coast League, the Redbirds won more games than the Sounds in both the regular-season and postseason and captured more titles.
-Nashville, however, has a better regular-season and postseason record after two years in the Triple-A East / International League in addition to having won more titles.
-Through all 25 seasons of the rivalry, Nashville leads Memphis in regular-season wins, while Memphis leads in postseason wins and titles.
+Nashville, however, has a better regular-season record after five years in the International League in addition to having won more titles.
+Through all 28 seasons of the rivalry, Nashville leads Memphis in regular-season wins, while Memphis leads in postseason wins and titles.